 Design for Manufacturability

-Design for manufacturability (DFM) is the process of designing your product so that it can easily and quickly be produced.
-(Getting your new product to market before your competition does is always good.)
+Design for Manufacturability (DFM) is the process of designing your product so that it can be produced easily and quickly.
+A few adjustments can help you get your new product to market before your competition, and help you meet your delivery schedules!
 The fewer steps in the electronics manufacturing process means less time between ordering and receiving your product.

 Steps In Manufacturing

-DFM can often be missed or not applied in the design stage of products because many times the primary goal is how your product functions, not how it will be produced.
-Sometimes it can be more exciting to add "bells and whistles" than to think about designing for ease of manufacturing.
+Why is DFM often missed or not applied in the design stage of your products?
+A Design Engineers’ primary goal is how your product functions not how it will be produced.
+It's more exciting to add bells and whistles than it is to design for ease of manufacturing.

 1. The PCB Bare Board:

-- Choose components that are available without long lead times or that are not hard to find.
+- Choose components that are available without long lead times or are not hard to find.

-- Choose components that can have more than one manufacturing source and include them in your Bill of Material.
+- Choose components that can have more than one manufacturer and include them in your Bill of Material.

 3. Layout of the Circuit Board:

 - Keep all components to the top side of the board.
-A board with components on both sides means it has to go through the process twice.
-(Increasing handling and labor cost).
+A board with components on both sides must go through the process twice; increasing handling and labor time, which equates to cost!

-Bottom line: the labor to build your product is a non-value added cost that can be reduced by using Design for Manufacturability in the design and prototype stages of your product.
-These are just a few recommendation for DFM, if I can help guide you through the process please contact RBB.
+These are just a few recommendations for DFM.
+If RBB or I can help guide you through the Design for Manufacturability process, please contact us.
 You can also check out our different engineering support recommendations and services here.

 Does your company use DFM?
 How has your electronics manufacturing business addressed manufacturability on new products for quality and cost issues?
 Let me know below!